 Your iPhone VPN will be disconnected.

-Is a VPN Safe to Use on iPhone?
+Is It Safe to Set up a VPN on iPhone?

 It’s understandable to have doubts about installing a third-party app on your iPhone, particularly one that deals with encrypting your data.
 You may be worried about how the VPN provider handles your data and privacy.